-Forming a limited liability company (LLC) can be a long-term benefit to your new business, but the process can be complicated.
-To ensure that your new business complies with your state's legal requirements at all steps in the LLC formation process, you may wish to consult an experienced small business attorney.
+Forming a limited liability company (LLC) can be a long-term benefit for your new business, but the process can be complicated.
+To ensure that your new business complies with your state's legal requirements at all steps in the LLC formation process, you may wish to consult an experienced small business attorney in your area.
 The cost of not properly complying with the law can be astronomical and can even sink your young business.